-One of the notable public offerings this year includes Twist Bioscience, which held its initial public offering on October 31st of this year and raised roughly $70 million.
-Synthorx also held a successful IPO, raising$131 million to make protein therapies using synthetic amino acids.
+One of the notable public offerings this year includes Twist Bioscience, which held its initial public offering on October 31st of this year and raised roughly $70 million (the company also raised $80M in private funding).
+Synthorx also held a successful IPO, raising $131 million to make protein therapies using synthetic amino acids.
 Both of these companies have had their stock price increase from where it initially was priced, even during a rough time for the general market, showing the optimism the public has for synthetic biology technologies.
 It was not only newly public companies that raised money from public investors.
 Both Intrexon and Codexis raised money in secondary offerings of their stock – $86 million and $32 million, respectively – in order to continue developing their new technologies.

 Later-stage startups also brought in a ton of cash this year.
 Legendary late-stage investor Softbank Vision Fund made its debut in the synthetic biology scene this year by leading a $400 million Series C round for Zymergen — the largest venture round ever raised by a synthetic biology startup.
 In addition to that monster round, Synthego raised a $110 million Series C and Bolt Threads raised a $123 million Series D. One company that will soon be releasing their product is Pivot Bio, who raised a $70 million Series B to assist with the commercialization of their microbial-based seed treatment.
 Companies advancing to the late stage and public markets are especially exciting as they can being returning money to early investors and employees, who can then turn around and use that money to help the industry continue to grow.